-My project is funded by the Economic and Social Research Council, and is being undertaken in collaboration with the Aegis Trust which works to prevent mass atrocities globally.
+The project is funded by the Economic and Social Research Council and is being undertaken in collaboration with Aegis Trust.

 - Consultant with the Stimson Center’s Atrocity Prevention Study Group